 When I opened the door to a braid-wearing teenage girl donning heavy makeup, a dirty mini skirt, and scuffed up high heels–one of them broken–my first words were, “Sorry, no customers at this house.”

 She gave me a teary smile and replied, “I'm not looking for a customer . . .
 I'm looking for a way out.”
+She hesitated and then added, “You may not believe this, but I was praying earlier, asking the Lord for help, and a voice guided me to your door.”

-Warm tears trail down my face as I ponder how my heart had instantly gone out to her.
+Warm tears stream down my face as I ponder how my heart had instantly gone out to her.
 I knew the life she'd lived and what she'd suffered before reaching this point.
 No, I didn't know her; I had never seen her before.
 But I knew, because I had been there, myself.

 I immediately threw away every bit of alcohol in the apartment, vowing to never take another drink, pop another pill, or smoke another joint for the rest of my life.
 I stopped partying and made a commitment to change my life.
 I was determined to do this, despite family members and friends telling me I would never change.
 Sadly, there was no support from anyone except the counselor assigned to me when I enrolled in a free substance abuse program.
-No one in my family, nor the people I associated with, would let go of the past.
+No one in my family, nor the people I associated with would let go of the past.
 So how was I supposed to?
 I couldn’t escape it because it surrounded me and was constantly being thrown back in my face.

 I met Jessica Kelly at a motivational conference for women that was held downtown.
 We sat next to each other and were instantly taken with one another.
 At the close of the conference, Jessica told me she wanted to get to know me better.
 Reflex prompted me to ask why–there had to be a hidden reason, of course–but I bit my tongue.